Mauritian Creole

 Mauritian Creole is the lingua franca of the Republic of Mauritius, which gained independence from the United Kingdom in 1968.
 Both English and French are used as alternatives to Mauritian Creole.
 English is spoken primarily for administration and educational purposes and French is used by the media and as a second language.

-Mauritians tend to speak Mauritian Creole at home and French in the workplace.
-French and English are taught in schools.
-Though Mauritians are of numerous ethnic origins (including Indian, African, European, and Chinese) Mauritian Creole has gradually replaced the ancestral languages of most the population to become the primary home language of the country.
+Mauritians tend to speak Mauritian Creole at home, French in the workplace and ancestral Asian languages at cultural and religious events.
+French and English are taught in schools where Mauritian Creole and ancestral Asian languages are proposed as options.
+Though Mauritians are of numerous ethnic origins (including Indian, African, European, and Chinese) Mauritian Creole has gradually replaced the ancestral languages of most of the population to become the primary home language of the country.
 Today, around 1.3 million people speak the language.

 Classification

 Mauritian Creole is a French-based creole language that may be related to the Seychellois, Rodriguan, and Chagossian Creoles.
 Linguists disagree over the relationship, if any, of Mauritian Creole to other creole language examples in other parts of the world.
 Robert Chaudenson and Henri Wittmann hypothesize that Mauritian Creole is closely related to Réunion Creole.
-However, Philip Baker and Chris Corne, have argued that Réunionnais influence on Mauritian was minimal and that the two languages are no more similar to each other than they are to other French-based creoles.
+However, Philip Baker and Chris Corne have argued that Réunionnais influence on Mauritian was minimal and that the two languages are no more similar to each other than they are to other French-based creoles.